Christopher Clement PhD Candidate, RSENR

 Advisors: Jon Erickson, Asim Zia Email: email@example.com

 He is a Ph.D.
-Student at the Rubenstein School and a National Science Foundation IGERT Fellow through the Smart Grid: Technology, Human Behavior, and Policy interdisciplinary research program.
-He is also pursuing a Certificate in Ecological Economics through the Gund Institute, as well as a Certificate in Complex Systems through the Vermont Complex Systems Center.
+Candidate at the University of Vermont's Rubenstein School of Environment and Natural Resources and a National Science Foundation IGERT Fellow through the Smart Grid: Technology, Human Behavior, and Policy interdisciplinary research program.
+In addition, He has completed Certificates of Graduate Study in Ecological Economics through the Gund Institute, and Complex Systems through the Vermont Complex Systems Center.

 Prior to coming to UVM, he was an Associate Sustainable Economist with the global design, planning, and environmental consultancy, AECOM, where he specialized in quantitative analysis of climate change mitigation and adaptation strategies and long-term climate action planning.
-His work extended into sustainable systems modeling and planning for the built environment, as well.
+His work extended into sustainable systems modeling, sustainability planning and strategy, and economic and financial modeling and analysis, as well.

-He did his Master's work at Yale University, where in 2008 he completed a joint degree in Ecology and Environmental Design at the School of Forestry and Environmental Studies and Economics and Finance at the School of Management.
-He earned a B.S. in Environmental Science from the University of North Carolina at Chapel Hill in 2002.
+He did his masters work at Yale University, where in 2008 he completed a joint M.E.M. with a concentration in Energy and the Environment at the School of Forestry and Environmental Studies and an M.B.A. with a concentration in Economics and Finance at the School of Management.
+He earned a B.S. in Environmental Science with honors from the University of North Carolina at Chapel Hill in 2002.
 Christopher is a passionate outdoorsman, an enthusiastic chef, an aspiring permaculturist, and a dedicated sustainable living practitioner.

-Research Interests: Climate Change, Energy, and Human Behavior; Complex Systems; Ecological Economics
+Research Interests: Ecological Economics, Sustainability Science, Climate Change, Energy, and Complex Systems Modeling